jedgroev/SGWebsite/lessons/20022018_RNAseq_analysis.md

 # FastQC #
 The first step after getting back your RNA-sequencing results is to check if your reads are of decent quality.
 In order to do this we will use FastQC, it is much used tool that is freely avalable.[here](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/)

 Download software if you don’t have it already.
 IT works by simple drag and drop.
-This tool will give lots of information about the quality of your project.

 The data we will be using today has been sequenced using Ion-torrent sequencing, the results from this have a different quality than that of illumina, for which FastQC has been optimized.
-Therefore fastQC will contain some more error than for your own data.
+Therefore fastQC will contain some more errors than you might get when you try this with your own data.

+You can look through the data file to see if anything looks wrong to you.
+We will focus only on quality of reads and read size, for more information about the different options of FastQC there are more ellaborate manuals [like this one](https://dnacore.missouri.edu/PDF/FastQC_Manual.pdf)
+If we look at the per base sequence quality we see that if reads are longer, the sequencing quality goes down.
+In the "Per sequence quality score we see that there are some reads with a quality score of less than 17.
+For Ion-torrent-sequencing a 17 is the cut-off value you want to take.
+In the case of Illumina data ???? is generally accepted.

+In order to get rid of the reads with low quality we can run the following line in the ?shell? download$ fastq_quality_filter -q 17 -p 75 -o testrun.fastq q standing for the quality cut off. p for the percentage of the read

 After we have taken a look at the data we see that the there are some samples which have a low read quality and a group of mRNA that are smaller than 15nt.
 For this research project we are not interested in these small RNA’s and therefore we will take them out.